When a death occurs at home

 Registration

-Registration of death must be completed within 5 working days of the death.
-Ideally this should be done as soon as possible.
-You will need to either contact the registry office in which the death occurred or if you live a distance away, you can contact your local registry office and register by declaration.
-Most registry offices will require you to make an appointment.
-The registrar will give you a certificate, also known as the green form, which we will need to have.
-It is not needed to make the funeral arrangements.
-Please feel free to contact WF Dolman and Son Funeral Directors either before or after you have the certificate.
+Registration of death must be completed within five working days of the death, and ideally should be done as soon as possible.
+You will need to contact the registry office in the district where the death occurred.
+If you live further away, you can register by declaration at your local registry office.
+Please note that most registry offices require you to make an appointment.

 Call us on 01225 444110 for more information on registration of death in Bath or surrounding areas